absmach/supermq-docs/docs/authorization.md

 - **viewer**:  Users with viewer relation have access to view all entities (things, channels, groups) created by others within the domain.
 Viewer are also allowed to create their own entities and can view and update the ones they have created.
 - **member**: Users with Members relation could not view and no access to entities (things, channels, groups) created by others within the domain.
 Members are also allowed to create their own entities and can view and update the ones they have created.

 After User Sign-Up to Magistral, User is allowed to create new Domain or join to an existing domain via invitations, without Domain User could not create create _Things_, _Channels_, _Groups_.

 All operations, including creating, updating, and deleting Things, Channels, and Groups, occur at the domain level.
 For instance, when a user creates a new Thing using an access token, the newly created Thing automatically becomes associated with a specific domain.
 The domain information is extracted from the access token.
 When user obtaining a token, user should specify the domain for which they want to operate.

 So to do operations on a Domain, An access token for domain is required.
-This can be obtained by two ways which is explained in [next section](#domain-tokens).
+This can be obtained by two ways which is explained in [next section](#tokens-and-domain-tokens).

-## Domain Tokens
+## Tokens and Domain Tokens

 JWT Token are used in Magistrala for Authentication and Authorization.
 The JWT Token have domain, exp, iat, iss, sub, type and user fields.